wesleywerner/aliverl/docs/story-building.md

 * player
     * sets the player object on a level. this is the one required object on any level.
 * ai
+    * these objects you enter combat with. they also get movement turns as defined in the story file, or on the map level.
 * friend
+    * also get movement turns, but you don't enter into combat with these.
 * door
+    * nothing special here. use it anyway as future functionality will benefit from this.
 * terminal
+    * nothing special here. use it anyway as future functionality will benefit from this.

 **extended properties**
 _these are added via the Name-Value property list._